kcneethu/mittai-backend/README.md

-Mittaitheruvu - Indian Sweets and Bakery E-commerce Platform
+#Mittaitheruvu - Kozhikode's Sweets and Bakery E-commerce Platform

-Mittaitheruvu is a comprehensive e-commerce platform specialized in Indian sweets and bakery products.
-It offers a wide range of delicious traditional sweets, baked goods, and confectioneries to cater to the diverse tastes of customers.
-The platform provides a user-friendly interface for browsing products, placing orders, and managing accounts.
+Welcome to Mittaitheruvu, the ultimate e-commerce platform specializing in Kozhikode's traditional sweets and bakery products.
+Indulge in a wide range of delicious treats, including authentic sweets, freshly baked goods, and delightful confectioneries that cater to diverse tastes.

 Key Features:
-- Extensive product catalog with detailed descriptions, pricing, and nutritional information
-- Multiple weight options for products, such as grams, liters, and more
-- Seamless user registration and login with token-based authentication
-- Shopping cart functionality with the ability to customize products and apply discounts
+- Browse a comprehensive catalog of Kozhikode's iconic sweets and bakery items.
+- Place orders seamlessly and manage your account with a user-friendly interface.
+- Experience the rich culinary heritage of Kozhikode through our meticulously curated collection.
+- Secure and timely delivery of orders to your doorstep.
-- Order management system for tracking and updating order details
+- Convenient account management for tracking orders and managing addresses.
-- Inventory management to track product availability and stock levels
-- Integration with shipment services for smooth order fulfillment
-- Customer reviews and ratings for products
-- Promotions and discounts for enhanced customer engagement
-- Analytics dashboard for monitoring sales, revenue, and customer insights

-Technologies:
-This project is built using Golang for the backend, SQLite3 as the database, and follows a modular architecture with the Gorilla Mux router.
-The frontend can be developed using any modern web framework (React, Angular, Vue.js) for a rich user experience.

-Feel free to contribute, provide feedback, or use this project as a reference for building your own e-commerce platform.
+Our platform showcases the finest selection of Kozhikode's traditional sweets, ensuring every bite transports you to the heart of this culinary paradise.
+From the renowned Kozhikode Halwa to the aromatic Ela Ada and the delectable Banana Fritters, we celebrate the flavors that make Kozhikode a culinary destination.

+At Mittaitheruvu, customer satisfaction is our utmost priority.
+We collaborate with local artisans and esteemed bakers to maintain the highest quality standards.
+Each product is crafted with precision, using authentic ingredients and traditional techniques, ensuring an unforgettable taste experience.

+Join us on Mittaitheruvu to explore the rich tapestry of Kozhikode's sweets and bakery delights.
+Embark on a delightful journey of flavors, convenience, and culinary heritage.
+Delight your taste buds with the finest selection of Kozhikode's treats.
+Experience the magic of Mittaitheruvu today!

 Get Started:
 1. Clone the repository: git clone https://github.com/gklps/mittai-backend.git
-2. Set up the Go environment and dependencies.
+2. Set up the backend server using Golang and SQLite3.
-3. Configure the database and run the necessary migrations.
-4. Build and run the Go backend server.
-5. Develop the frontend UI using your preferred framework.
+3. Build a frontend UI using your preferred web framework.
-6. Customize and enhance the platform to suit your business needs.
+4. Customize and enhance the platform to suit your business needs.

-Let's spread the joy of Indian sweets and bakery delights with Mittaitheruvu! 🍪🍩🎂
+5. Contribute, provide feedback, and spread the joy of Kozhikode's culinary delights!

+Let the flavors of Mittaitheruvu transport you to the heart of Kozhikode's rich culinary traditions! 🍪🍰🎂